-Subsidised healthcare is provided to everyone living in the country.
-It is paid for by the state and the mandatory health insurance system.
-However, professionals in the state system are likely to speak little to no English.
-Expats tend to prefer private healthcare options.
+Subsidised healthcare is provided to everyone living in the country, paid for by the state and the mandatory health insurance system.
+That said, professionals in the state system are likely to speak little to no English.

 Address: Kutuzovsky Ave, 1/7

 European Medical Center

 Address: 5 Spiridon'yevskiy Pereulok, Building 1